sqitchers/docker-sqitch/snowflake/README.md

 2. Download the [ODBC driver] 64-bit TGZ for Linux to this directory.
 Its name should match this pattern: `snowflake_linux_x8664_odbc-{VERSION}.tgz`.

-3. Build an image named `sqitch-snowsql` with this command, replacding `$ACCOUNT` with your organization's Snowflake account name:
+3. Build an image named `sqitch-snowsql` with this command, replacing `$ACCOUNT` with your organization's Snowflake account name:

          docker build -t sqitch-snowflake --build-arg sf_account=$ACCOUNT .